moewe-io/embed-google-fonts/readme.txt

 Donate link: https://www.moewe.io/
 Requires at least: 4.0
 Tested up to: 5.0
-Stable tag: 1.3.3
+Stable tag: 2.0
 License: GPL v3
 License URI: http://www.gnu.org/copyleft/gpl.html

-Quick and dirty helper plugin for embedding Google fonts, basically developed for us and our customers.
+Helper plugin for embedding Google fonts, basically developed for us and our customers.

 == Description ==

+**Use on your own risk**

-Quick and dirty helper plugin for embedding Google fonts, basically developed for us and our customers.
+Helper plugin for embedding Google fonts, basically developed for us and our customers.

-Fonts where downloaded using: https://google-webfonts-helper.herokuapp.com/fonts
+Fonts are downloaded using: https://google-webfonts-helper.herokuapp.com/fonts

 **Notes**